AntiSlopAntiSlop

 HubSpot uses AI extensively but maintains strict voice guidelines with mandatory human review stages.
 Result: 40% increase in content production with no decrease in brand recognition.

-Mailchimp leverages AI for template generation while ensuring strategic messaging comes from human strategists.
+Mailchimp uses AI for template generation while ensuring strategic messaging comes from human strategists.
 Their quirky, approachable voice differentiates them in a crowded market.

 These companies prove the framework works: document your voice, enforce it through prompts and process, and use AI as amplifier rather than replacement.